-The masterplan of the museum complex, which has been continuously been reconstructed accordingly following World War II, was completed in the year 1822, and the first building constructed shortly after.
+The masterplan of the museum complex, which has been continuously been reconstructed accordingly following World War II, was completed in the year 1822, and the first building was constructed shortly after.

 This original construction phase was overseen by Neoclassical architect Karl Friedrich Schinkel (1781-1841), the designer of the Altes Museum.

 Perhaps one of the most remarkable facts about the Museum Island in Berlin is that this was originally a residential area.
 It wasn’t until the year 1841 that King Frederick William IV of Prussia turned it into an official are dedicated to “science and art.”